|

 The command field is optional.
 If no command field is

-listed, the CONTINUE
+listed, the CONTINUE command will be

 For more information on these commands see the SpinAPI